Solving Robotics Tasks with Prior Demonstration via Exploration-Efficient Deep Reinforcement Learning: Conclusion

 This paper proposes and implements an exploration-efficient \IBRLn{} framework to reduce the need for extensive interaction when applying off-policy DRL to real-world robotic tasks.
 The designed experiments empirically validate the effectiveness of our framework in mitigating bootstrapping errors and addressing convergence to suboptimal policies, ultimately reducing the exploration required to attain high-performing policies compared to IBRL.
 Furthermore, we demonstrated the implementation details for using the DRLR framework on a real industrial robotics task, wheel loader bucket loading.
 The sim2real results validate the successful deployment of the considered framework, demonstrating its potential for application to complex robotic tasks.

 In future work, one could improve the action selection module by selecting $s'_{t+1}$ by finding the states closest to $s_{t+1}$ within $\mathcal{D}$, by employing Euclidean or Mahalanobis distance, thereby facilitating more precise comparisons between neighboring state–action pairs.
+To better demonstrate the advantages of DRLR, it is necessary to compare it against established offline-to-online DRL baselines that explicitly addressed bootstrapping errors, such as CAL-QL, RLPD, and WSRL \cite{nakamoto2023cal, ball2023efficient, zhou2024efficient}.

-One could also consider using Deep Ensembles to quantify the uncertainties in the demonstrations and utilize these uncertainties as priors for SAC entropy.
-Integrating the concepts of Active Learning and Uncertainty-aware RL into the proposed framework could, in theory, further improve the exploration efficiency.
+Moreover, one could also consider using Deep Ensembles to quantify the uncertainties in the demonstrations and utilize these uncertainties as priors for SAC entropy.
+Integrating the concepts of Active Learning and Uncertainty-aware RL into the proposed framework could further improve the exploration efficiency.